Xavier Guillory: Baltimore Ravens

 Guillory signed with the Baltimore Ravens as an undrafted free agent on May 4, 2025.
 He was waived on August 26, as part of final roster cuts.

+On April 20, 2026, Guillory re-signed with the Ravens.
+On August 30, Guillory was waived and re-signed to the practice squad the next day.

 Personal life

 Guillory was born in Lewiston, Idaho, as one of five children.
-His mother is Native American while his father is Native American and Black.
+Both of Guillory's are citizens of the Nez Perce Tribe of Idaho, while his father is half-Black, half-Nez Perce.

 On October 28, 2022, Guillory was arrested by Pocatello police at 11:13 p.m. on a DUI.